 State owned vehicles are to be used exclusively for business purposes and must be approved in advance by the appropriate administrator.
-Employees must have a valid driver's license to operate a state vehicle.
+Employees must have a valid driver's license and are required to complete any required training to operate a state vehicle.
 It is the responsibility of the driver to follow all regulations pertaining to the use of the vehicle, to ensure that the use of the state vehicle is properly authorized and the passengers are all agents (agents are defined as individuals acting on behalf of or by direction of WVSOM) or employees of the state.
-The Director of Physical Plant or designee is responsible for checking out vehicles for use, maintaining records, and providing copies of regulations pertaining to the use of the vehicles.
+Institutional Facilities is responsible for checking out vehicles for use, maintaining records, and providing copies of regulations pertaining to the use of the vehicles.